flatmax/jrpc-oo/README.md

 jrpc-oo Expose objects over the network using the JSON-RPC 2.0 protocol.

 Using the objects and webcompoenents, you can have two entities linked by a web-socket execute eachother over the network using the JSON-RPC 2.0 protocol.
-This could be a browser and nodejs, or two browsers.
+This could be a browser and nodejs, many browsers or many nodejs instances.

 # Example
 On one side of the network create a server listening on port 9000.
 Then add a TestClass to the JRPCServer.
 For example in nodejs :